 As humans, we discover our true ‘mission’ in life though experiences and the people we meet throughout our careers.
-In the case of Taniguchi, the core motivation that drove Taniguchi to his business idea came from his background working at a credit card company.
+In the case of Taniguchi, the core motivation that drove him to his business idea came from his experience working at a credit card company.
 Here he explained how it all started:

 “Although it is common to make online dining reservations, paying the usage fee in advance, even if in the form of using coupon, was not one of the customer behaviors up till now.
 I felt that was a major turning point when competitors such as Groupon and PontaWeb joined the competition.”
 Taniguchi said.

 Taniguchi founded TableCheck in 2011, wishing to create a new in-house service that combines restaurant introduction and flash marketing.
 As a result of all previous careers experience, these business ideas were born.
-More than anything, Taniguchi’s own love of having meals in restaurants plays important role also.
+More than anything, Taniguchi’s own love of having meals in restaurants also played an important role.

 “I have an immensely high Engle’s coefficient (the proportion of money spent on food in household expenses).
 I wanted to create a world where not only the hospitality industry, but also users who use and greatly contribute restaurants, could be happier and hence excite the entire industry.”
 Taniguchi said.

 His first business was flash marketing for members with gold cards.
 Taniguchi business model was to encourage reservations with advance payment, and notifications to customers about special offers received from select restaurants.
 He partnered with major gourmet sites, and was also involved in the agency business of proposing promotions of restaurants.